SaraFreda/Oxt_Avp_mapping/README.md

 ## Quantification files:

-.RData files of segmented cells and axons for each subject analyzed The repository contains subfolders for each experiment type (e.g., retrograde or anterograde tracing) for each system (oxytocin or vasopressin).
+Files of segmented cells and axons for each subject analyzed, saved as .RData files.

+The repository contains subfolders for each experiment type (e.g., retrograde or anterograde tracing) for each system (oxytocin or vasopressin).
 Each subject has a single folder of all analyzed files (.RData).
 Folders are named after the specimen number and contains either F or M string to specify whether the specimen is from "female" or "male" cohort.